aspirepress/AspireUpdate/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.6 =
+* WPCS and editorconfig.
+* Added provision to View and Clear Logs from within the plugin.
+* Added ability to use Playground from any branch.
+* Branding on screens where the plugin is actively altering Wordpress behaviour.
+* Multisite Support.
+* Notices for Save and Reset settings.
+* Voltron Branding.

 = 0.5 =
 * first stable version, connects to api.wordpress.org or an alternative AspireCloud repository